Overview

 Implement in production

-When using the Create Phone Call API, set your variables in the
+When using the Create Phone Call API, set your variables in theretell_llm_dynamic_variables

 You can supply dynamic variables in the Inbound Call Webhook.
 More details are at the linked doc.